CathedralCode/Builder/README.md

 And that’s how easy it is :)

-But also keep in mind you can call the enableEvents/disableEvents methods on the DataTable turn of events for a while :)
+But also keep in mind you can call the enableEvents/disableEvents methods on the DataTable to turn events off for a while :)